kairos-io/kairos/docs/content/reference/cli.md

 ## `install`

-Called by c3os nodes on boot and not meant to be used manually.
+Called by kairos nodes on boot and not meant to be used manually.
 It kicks in the installation and the QR pairing process.

 ## `setup`

-Called by c3os nodes on boot and not meant to be used manually.
+Called by kairos nodes on boot and not meant to be used manually.
 It prepares `edgevpn` and `k3s` bootstrapping the node and the VPN.